PRO

 Democracy and Freedom [sic.]
 Indian Style: Women washing clothes in a filthy ditch alongside a main road in Mumbai, India.
 This file is licensed under a Creative Commons Attribution 2.5 Brazil License Este arquivo está licenciado sob a Licença Creative Commons Atribuição licença 2.5 Brasil.
 This photograph was produced by Agência Brasil, a public Brazilian news agency.
 Their site states: O conteúdo deste site é publicado sob a licença Creative Commons Atribuição 2.5 Brasil (Content of this site is published under the Creative Commons License Attribution 2.5 Brazil)

-Posted in Egypt, El Salvador, Haiti, Port Au Prince, food prices, we are hungry! | Tagged: , , , , , , | 7 Comments »
+Posted in Egypt, El Salvador, food prices, Haiti, Port Au Prince, we are hungry! | Tagged: , , , , , , | 7 Comments »